KCRO

-KCRO (660 kHz) is a commercial AM radio station in Omaha, Nebraska.
-KCRO is owned by Hickory Radio and airs a Christian talk and teaching radio format.
+KCRO (660 AM) is a commercial radio station in Omaha, Nebraska.
+KCRO is owned by Hickory Radio and airs a Christian format.
 The studios are located on Burt Street (near North 120th Street and Dodge Road in West Omaha), while the transmitter site is located behind Roncalli Catholic High School near Sorensen Parkway in Northwest Omaha.
 Founded in 1922, it is Nebraska's oldest radio station.

 KCRO operates with 1,000 watts power during daytime hours.
-Because AM 660 is a clear channel frequency (reserved for 50,000-watt Class A WFAN in New York City), KCRO must greatly reduce power to 54 watts at night to avoid interference.
+Because AM 660 is a clear channel frequency (reserved for 50,000-watt Class A station WFAN in New York City), KCRO must greatly reduce power to 54 watts at night to avoid interference.
 It uses a non-directional antenna at all times.

 Programming was additionally heard on 60-watt FM translator station K293CJ at 106.5 MHz.
 The translator has since been moved to Lincoln, and changed frequencies to 106.7 FM.

 Programming

 KCRO airs national religious leaders such as Jim Daly, Chuck Swindoll and David Jeremiah as well as local preachers.
 On weekends, KCRO airs southern gospel music.
 KCRO is a brokered time radio station, where hosts pay Hickory Radio for 15 to 30-minute blocks of time, and may use their shows to seek donations to their ministries.
 Most hours begin with world and national news from Salem Radio Network.